TEPAI-Greek Cruising Tax and DEKPA

 - Yacht is travelling between 15.08-10.09(TEPAI-Greek cruising tax is payable for August and September)

-- Yacht is on Dry Dock in Sept, Oct but travelling in November (TEPAI-Greek cruising tax is payable ony for November)
+- Yacht is on Dry Dock in Sept, Oct but travelling in November (TEPAI-Greek cruising tax is payable only for November)

-- Yacht is berthed in July travelling in August (TEPAI-Greek cruising tax is payable for August)
+- Yacht is berthed in July travelling in August (TEPAI-Greek cruising tax is payable for August but for July “Out Of Use” status is required, see further below)

 Notes from our experience